GabeScott/standard-works-vault/General Conference/2015 October - The Holy Ghost as Your Companion.md

 # The Holy Ghost as Your Companion

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2015 General Conference*

+>*We can, if we live worthy of it, have the blessing of the Spirit to be with us, not only now and then but always.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2015/10/the-holy-ghost-as-your-companion?lang=eng)

 My dear brothers and sisters, I am grateful to be with you on this Sabbath day in the general conference of the Lord’s Church.
 I have felt, as you have, the Spirit, the Holy Ghost, testifying to the words of truth we have heard spoken and sung.

 My purpose today is to increase your desire and your determination to claim the gift promised to each of us after we were baptized.
-During our confirmation we heard these words: “Receive the Holy Ghost.”1 From that moment, our lives changed forever.
+During our confirmation we heard these words: “Receive the Holy Ghost.”[^1] From that moment, our lives changed forever.

 We can, if we live worthy of it, have the blessing of the Spirit to be with us, not only now and then, as in such remarkable experiences as we’ve had today, but always.
 You know from the words of the sacrament prayer how that promise is fulfilled: “O God, the Eternal Father, we ask thee in the name of thy Son, Jesus Christ, to bless and sanctify this bread to the souls of all those who partake of it, that they may eat in remembrance of the body of thy Son, and witness unto thee, O God, the Eternal Father, that they are willing to take upon them the name of thy Son, and always remember him and keep his commandments which he has given them.”

-And then comes the glorious promise: “That they may always have his Spirit to be with them” (D&C 20:77; emphasis added).
+And then comes the glorious promise: “That they may *always* have his Spirit to be with them” ([[D&C 20.77|D&C 20:77]]; emphasis added).

 To always have the Spirit with us is to have the guidance and direction of the Holy Ghost in our daily lives.
 We can, for instance, be warned by the Spirit to resist the temptation to do evil.